House-of-Cardano/cardano-millions-testnet/README.md

 This last command will start the synchronisation between the cardano-node and cardano-db-sync.
 Before running the command, make sure that you replace `mainnet` with `testnet` and replace the `--socket-path` tag with the path to your cardano-node `node.socket` file in your cardano-node folder (my folder is called `cardano-my-node`).

-Once synchronisation has started, querying teh testnet database will show that the tables begin to get populated:
+Once synchronisation has started, querying the testnet database will show that the tables begin to get populated:

 ```markdown
 sudo -u postgres psql testnet